IWSLT/IWSLT.github.io/_pages/2025/shared-tasks/model-compression.md

 #### STEP 0: Download and process the test data
     0.1 Click on “Test sets” (at the top of the page).
     0.2 Click on the “Model Compression” button associated with the “IWSLT25INSTRUCT” test set at top of the list.
-    0.3 Download the test sets for the language pair(s) chosen for participation  (1 test set for en-de, 1 test set for en-zh).
+    0.3 Download ALL the test sets for the language pair(s) chosen for participation  (1 test set for en-de, 1 test set for en-zh).
     0.4 Process the test data to obtain your candidate submission file (to be stored in plain UTF-8 text format, one sentence per line)